Table of Contents

 - Use a sieve or slotted spoon to separate the lemon verbena from the cream and milk mixture.
 After pressing the lemon verbena leaves to extract as much juice as you can, discard them.
 Preheat the lemon verbena-infused milk and cream.

-- Whisking continuously, slowly pour the heated infusion into the tiny basin where the eggs are gathered.
+- Whisk continuously, slowly pouring the heated infusion into the tiny basin where the eggs are gathered.

 - The custard should create a trail on the spatula when you run your finger across it.
 Scrape the warmed egg yolks into the saucepan and simmer, stirring constantly.
 The temperature should be around 175°F if using a thermometer.